Board of Directors

 Numa St.Louis is a devoted public servant, community advocate, educator and mentor.
 As a seasoned professional, Numa has consulted for humanitarian aid organizations, non-profits and political action committees.
 More specifically, he has been dedicated to service in the public interest as an advocate for more accessible healthcare, sound educational reform and immigrant rights.
 He is a former Democratic candidate for State Representative in Pennsylvania and currently, works for LNG Consulting, an interpretation and translation service company.
 He obtained a Bachelor’s degree from SUNY Oswego in International Studies and received his Master’s Degree from Temple University.
 Numa is a mediator in conflict resolution and is fluent in three languages.
 Numa is a member of the Philadelphia Mayor’s Commission on Afro-Caribbean Affairs and is a former fellow at the Center for Progressive Leadership.
 He serves on the executive board of Americans for Democratic Action and is an elected member of the Democratic Ward Executive Committee in Philadelphia.
 Numa is active and engaged with a number of local neighborhood and civic organizations.

 Vleidmy Velarde joined HIAS Pennsylvania in August of 2008 to help provide legal services to the Latino immigrant community in Philadelphia.
-Born in Venezuela, Ms. Velarde came to the United States in 2002 as a student and earned her Master's in International Legal Studies and American Law from Temple University Beasley School of Law in 2007.
+Born in Venezuela, Ms. Velarde came to the United States in 2002 and earned her Master's in International Legal Studies and American Law from Temple University Beasley School of Law in 2007.
 Prior to joining HIAS Pennsylvania, she worked as a legal interpreter and a legal assistant at a boutique immigration law firm.
 Ms. Velarde graduated in the top third of her class as an attorney from the Law School of Universidad Catolica de Tachira, Venezuela in 2000.
 She practiced business, corporate, employment, and family law prior to taking a position as the Chief Administrative Officer & General Counsel for a private hospital in Venezuela.
 Since joining the legal services department at HIAS Pennsylvania, she has become an Accredited Representative and is responsible for an outreach program to the Latino Community.
 In May 2011, she co-authored with Judith Bernstein-Baker an article about a case that was published in the Philadelphia Bar Association titled "A New Citizen Become a Proud Marine."

 PICC's Board of Directors is elected by the membership at our Annual Meeting.
 Each director serves an initial term of three years, and is then eligible for re-election.